On vector-valued Poincar\'e series of weight 2: Geometric interpretation

-The transition functions of the bundles $E_{\overline{\rho}}^{\vee}$, $E_{\overline{\rho}}$ are related as $g^{\vee}_{ij}={}^{t}g^{-1}_{ij}$, and it follows from lemmas \ref{trans} and \ref{dual} that the cusp form condition is precisely the holomorphicity condition of sections of $E_{\overline{\rho}}^{\vee}\otimes K_{S}(-D_{e})$ in the neighbourhoods $\{\mathscr{U}_{i}\}_{i=1}^{n+m}$.
+The transition functions of the bundles $E_{\overline{\rho}}^{\vee}$, $E_{\overline{\rho}}$ are related as $g^{\vee}_{ij}={}^{t}g^{-1}_{ij}$, and it follows from lemmas \ref{trans} and \ref{dual} that the cusp form condition, together with the holomorphicity condition of $f$ at elliptic fixed points, is precisely the holomorphicity condition of sections of $E_{\overline{\rho}}^{\vee}\otimes K_{S}$ in the neighborhoods $\{\mathscr{U}_{i}\}_{i=1}^{n+m}$.
 Therefore, the isomorphism \eqref{iso-cusp} is established.
-If moreover all parabolic weights are different from zero, the isomorphism between the spaces of regular and cusp forms follows from Remark \ref{vanishing-coef}.
-In such case, lemmas \ref{trans} and \ref{dual} imply the isomorphism
+Notice how, in the special case when all parabolic and elliptic weighs are nonzero, lemmas \ref{trans} and \ref{dual} imply the isomorphism